TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Generally, there are two kinds of links we will create:

-- Links to pages on other websites on the internet
+- Links to pages on other websites on the internet.
-- Links to pages located on our own websites
+- Links to pages located on our own websites.

 #### Absolute links